The “mind-body” connection has become a mainstream concept, and even more of a buzzword of late.

-Say I experience chronic pain somewhere in my physical body.
-My back hurts badly.
-As a result, I may have trouble sleeping, and my energy (literally) is affected by the lack of restorative sleep.
-Because I feel pain, I might tighten up and round my shoulders in a protective way.
-Such posturing impacts how deep a breath I can take (which can also create fatigue).
-I might feel angry that I can’t do everything I want to.
-Or, I could start thinking this pain will never go away, creating sadness.
+Say you experience chronic pain somewhere in your physical body.
+Your back hurts badly.
+As a result, you may have trouble sleeping, and your energy (literally) is affected by the lack of restorative sleep.
+Because you feel pain, you might tighten up and round your shoulders in a protective way.
+Such posturing impacts how deep a breath you can take (which can also create fatigue).
+You might feel angry that you can’t do everything you want to.
+Or, you could start thinking this pain will never go away, which brings up feelings of grief and sadness.

-At this point, it’s probably pretty clear that I would have a very hard time feeling joy or love and anything remotely like bliss.
-I’m too tied up into what’s happening at all the other layers.
+At this point, it’s probably clear you’d have a hard time feeling peace, joy or love (and anything remotely like bliss!).
+You’re too busy with what’s happening at all the other layers.

 Positive Mind Body Connectivity & “Different Layer” Techniques

 Let’s also say you’ve done a LOT already to try and help yourself.
 You’ve seen orthopedic doctors, you’ve done your PT exercises, you’ve tried chiropractic.
 Perhaps you’ve even taken medications.
-But the problem persists.
-This may be because the solutions you’re exploring all “act” on the same layer as the issue: e.g. the physical one.
+But the pain persists.
+This may be because the solutions you’re exploring all “act” on the same layer as the issue: e.g., the physical one.

 One of the ways I help clients is by using interventions at different layers.
-So for the back pain person who’s tried all the physical interventions, we’d work with the breath / energy layer instead.
+So for a person with back pain person who’s tried all the physical interventions, they can work with the breath/energy layer instead.

 What’s more, yoga practices are often designed to work at multiple layers (at the same time).